 Incorporate time for testing and troubleshooting issues, add time for device certification with the EMM solution and other IT infrastructure, and add time for a staged rollout to mitigate risks of a failed device deployment.

-4. The mobile OS is significant
+4. The right mobile OS is important

 Many companies are not familiar with the differences in management capabilities across various mobile operating systems (OS’s).
 The OS is as important as the device hardware in determining security and management capabilities.
 This is important for companies switching from legacy OSs like Windows CE, to a newer one like Google Android, Apple iOS, Windows 10 or Linux.